James Anderton: The 1981 Moss Side riot

 When trouble arises and violence occurs on the street, you hit it fast and hard.
 And that's what we did the following night.
 We hit the rioters fast and hard with all the force at our disposal – legitimate and lawful force – and we crushed the riots in Manchester in 24 hours.

-Greater Manchester Police's rapid and flexible mobile response was unique in British public order policing at that time and received much praise from the media, politicians and the general public.
-The leadership of Anderton was contrasted favourably with the perceived police loss of control in other venues.
+Greater Manchester Police's rapid and flexible mobile-response was unique in British public-order policing at that time and received much praise from the media, politicians, and the general public.
+The leadership of Anderton was contrasted favourably with the perceived loss of control in other constabularies.
 In December 1981, Anderton formed the first specialist unit within GMP based in Moss Side to investigate racially motivated violence and other crimes.
-This was followed later by other police forces across England, Wales and Scotland.
+This was followed later by other police forces across England, Scotland, and Wales.

 Relationship with politicians

 Cyril Smith

 Anderton was close friends with Liberal politician Cyril Smith, who shared his traditionalist values and emphasis on law and order in the police.
 Speaking to the Independent Inquiry into Child Sexual Abuse in 2018, Baroness Brinton said that Gordon Lishman, a senior Liberal figure, was told in passing that Anderton had given Smith an informal warning regarding allegations Smith had sexually abused boys in Rochdale.